marrus-sh/CybbaenKeyboard/README.md

 + To output a standalone `˙` or `¨`, type the corresponding dead key and press space.

 + The caps lock key switches the keyboard layout to Runic.
-Pressing option while caps lock is activated will provide Latin equivalents to Runic characters.
+Pressing shift while caps lock is activated will provide Latin equivalents to Runic characters.

 + There is no ASCII apostrophe key.
 ASCII hyphen­‑minus is located at Shift+Option+`7`.